joshholmes/iotlabs/labdocs/nightlight.md

-# Light Sensor
+# Night Light

-In this lab, we're going to connect a light sensor to the device and start reading it.
+In this first lab, we're going to use what we've learned so far and create a simple night light.

 ## Double check your package.json.